nmosier/cool-z80/pa2/README.md

 1. `CMakeLists.txt`: CMake file for building the lexer.
 You should not need to modify this file.
+1. `lexer-main.cc`: Executable for your lexer.
+You should not need to modify this file.
 1. `cool.flex`: A skeleton file for the Flex specification.
 You should complete this file with your regular expressions, patterns and actions (and any relevant support code you need).